French Onion Skillet Meatballs

 For this dinner, I dreamt up all the foods that are especially “cooked with love.”
 I landed on a homemade pie (chocolate cream pie is her favorite – a recipe I'll share soon) and something involving caramelized onions.
 The amount of time that goes into both recipes absolutely qualifies them for a “cooked with love” status.

 Caramelized onions are a hallmark of French onion soup, but I knew I wanted to make her something slightly more substantial.
 Something like …meatballs!
-After about an hour on the stove melting 1.5 pounds of fresh onions into golden, sweet, caramelized goodness, I rolled them in with ground meat.
+After about an hour on the stove melting 1.5 pounds of fresh onions into golden, sweet, caramelized goodness, I rolled them in with grass-fed ground meat.
 The meatballs are then placed back in the skillet I used to cook the onions, drizzled with a little balsamic vinegar, and then baked for a 35 minutes.
 They come out bubbly and smelling absolutely incredible.

 IF you're up for it, you can also sprinkle a little mozzarella cheese on top and pop them back in the oven for a short 5 additional minutes to help melt and crisp that cheese into the signature French onion soup finish.
 Garnish with a little parsley, serve over zucchini noodles, gluten-free rice noodles (what we did on her birthday), or over mashed potatoes.